Yinlong | Chinas “Hidden Dragon” of the Late Jurassic

 The skull, for instance, was deep and wide–a feature that set it apart from most other ornithischians.
 Despite lacking the characteristic frill and horns associated with later ceratopsians, this skull was relatively large compared to most other ceratopsians.
 This unique skull structure provides valuable insights into the dinosaur’s eating habits and lifestyle.

 The robust hindlimbs and slender forelimbs suggest a bipedal lifestyle.
-This trait is shared with many small ornithopods and indicates that the Yinlong was likely a fast and agile dinosaur that was capable of quick movements to evade predators or chase after food.
+This trait is shared with many small ornithopods and indicates that Yinlong was likely a fast and agile dinosaur.
+Capable of quick movements to evade predators or chase after food.

 The Yinlong in its Natural Habitat